dmbarbour/awelon/AboutABC.md

 Text is shorthand for producing a list of small numbers between 0 and 1114111, the Unicode codepoints. *NOTE:* ABC has no support for binaries, but text can carry base-64 with reasonable efficiency.

-### Invocations
+### Capability Invocations

-Effects in ABC are achieved by invoking environment-provided operators: `{foo}` would invoke the environment with token "foo" and the tacit argument.
-This token is unforgeable from within ABC: there are no operators to invoke computed text as a capability.
-Access to effects is typically granted through a block, of a form like `[{foo}]`.
+Effects in ABC are achieved by invoking environment-provided operators: `{foo}` invokes the environment with token "foo" and the tacit argument.

-For open or distributed systems, the token should be cryptographically secure and specific to an environment - e.g. encrypted text, signed text, or secure random GUID - such that access to effects is [securable](http://en.wikipedia.org/wiki/Capability-based_security) in presence of ad-hoc code distribution.
+This token is unforgeable from within ABC.
+There are no operators to invoke the environment with computed text.
+In potentially open or distributed system, the token should also be unforgeable from outside of ABC.
+This feature is achieved by cryptographic means - e.g. encrypted text, signed text, or secure random GUID.

-Environment-provided operators may be first-class.
-For example, `[{obj:SecureRandomGUID}]` might serve as a reference to a specific object in the environment.
-Applying this block would essentially result in passing a message to the object.
+Access to effects can then be [securely distributed](http://en.wikipedia.org/wiki/Capability-based_security) by wrapping invocations within a block like `[{foo}]`.
+In this role, blocks are often called capabilities.

 *Note:* no nesting!
 These tokens may not contain `{` or `}` characters.
 All other characters are allowed, though whitespace is discouraged.